-Have you ever dreamed of living abroad but worry about the financial logistics?
+Have you ever dreamed of living abroad, but worry about how you’d afford it?

 Well, we’ve got good news!
-We’re going to introduce you to 7 exciting countries that pay you to move there.
+We’re going to introduce you to 9 exciting countries that pay you to move there.
+Those countries are:

-That’s right – they’ll actually give you money to call their country home.
+That’s right – these countries will actually give you money if you decide to call them home.

 But what makes these countries so unique, and what exactly do they have to offer?

-7 Countries That Pay You To Move There
+9 Countries That Pay You to Move There as a Foreigner

 With its warm climate, beautiful landscapes, and rich culture, it’s no wonder Spain attracts millions of tourists every year.
 But did you also know that Spain needs more people to move there?